Hormones & Their Affect on Depression

 It is extremely alarming the number of patients coming into our clinics on antidepressants.
 Either there is an epidemic of sadness going around, or perhaps it’s something else?
 We do not deny that there is bona-fide clinical depression out there that is independent of hormone health.
 And we never advise stopping antidepressants abruptly.
 Some folks suffer from profound depression that ravages their lives.
 It is a mental illness that stems from organic causes and it can be a real challenge to treat effectively.

 We propose taking a serious look at the hormone levels that continue to change constantly.
 It’s sort of like setting the sights on a rifle while someone is moving the target back and forth.
 Depression is a symptom that is very strongly hormone mediated in both men and women.
 It responds to low thyroid levels, progesterone, DHEA, and especially testosterone levels in the blood.

-When these hormones are properly balanced, what appears to be clinical depression often resolves completely.
+When these levels are properly balanced, what appears to be clinical depression often resolves completely.
 And if it does not resolve, almost without exception it is immensely easier to treat and much more responsive to antidepressant therapies that were only marginally effective before.
 We have learned that a baseline of strong hormone health is very supportive of good mental health.

 Conversely, the best psychiatrist will find it very difficult to help a patient with hormones that are out of balance.
-If you are suffering from depression, we strongly urge you to call us for some simple hormone level tests that can be run quickly and inexpensively.
+If you are suffering from depression, we strongly urge you to call us for some simple tests that can be run quickly and inexpensively.
 Labs are usually covered by your health insurance.